Tony Sage

 Tony Sage acquired the Mt Anketell magnetite iron ore project in WA for ~A$20M circa 2005.
 Sold to Chinese consortium led by MCC Mining for A$400M in mid-2008 — 20x return in ~18 months.
 Cape Lambert received A$320M; MCC refused final A$80M because Cape Lambert failed to obtain mining approvals.
 Resolved via court-ordered Singapore arbitration and NAB escrow (Nov 2013).
 As of 2026, 18 years after sale, the mine has NEVER produced a tonne of iron ore.
 Required Anketell deepwater port (est. A$4.5B) never built.
 JORC resource: 1.9B tonnes at 30.7% Fe — low grade magnetite, effectively stranded without port.
 Direct precedent for CRML copper powder: same operator, same pattern of selling overvalued mining assets at extreme markups.

-Tony Sage corporate network (partial list): Executive Chairman/CEO of Critical Metals Corp (NASDAQ:CRML, BVI incorporated); Executive Chairman of European Lithium Ltd (ASX:EUR, 32 Harrogate St, West Leederville, WA — holds 39.5% of CRML worth A$1.2B Jan 2026); Executive Chairman of CuFe Ltd (ASX:CUF); Managing Director Okewood Pty Ltd (consulting, founded 1997); director of Cape Lambert Resources (ASX:CFE); former Cape Lambert chairman; former Perth Glory FC owner (stepped down 2023, club went into receivership); non-exec director Kupang Resources, Caeneus Minerals, International Petroleum.
+Tony Sage's corporate roles include, in part: Executive Chairman/CEO of Critical Metals Corp (NASDAQ:CRML, BVI incorporated); Executive Chairman of European Lithium Ltd (ASX:EUR, 32 Harrogate St, West Leederville, WA — holds 39.5% of CRML worth A$1.2B Jan 2026); Executive Chairman of CuFe Ltd (ASX:CUF); Managing Director Okewood Pty Ltd (consulting, founded 1997); director of Cape Lambert Resources (ASX:CFE); former Cape Lambert chairman; former Perth Glory FC owner (stepped down 2023, club went into receivership); non-exec director Kupang Resources, Caeneus Minerals, International Petroleum.
 Additional private entities: Marampa Iron Ore Ltd, Metal Exploration Mauritius Ltd, Metals Exploration Pty Ltd, Millennium Minerals (Operations) Pty Ltd, Mineral Securities Investments Australia Pty Ltd, Mooloogool Pty Ltd, Eastern Petroleum Australia Pty Ltd.

 EUR-CRML board overlap confirms Sage network continuity: Malcolm Day (EUR director since Jul 2012, also MD of Moab Minerals) and Mykhailo Zhernov (EUR director since Dec 2021, ALTERA FINANCE founder, 3.6% EUR shareholder) both serve on CRML board.
 EUR won ballot for Pilbara iron ore tenements near old Cape Lambert port area in Sep 2019 — assets recycled through Sage's new vehicle

-The EUR-CRML board overlap demonstrates how Tony Sage maintains network continuity across his vehicles.
-Malcolm Day has been an EUR director since July 2012 and simultaneously serves as MD of Moab Minerals (ASX:MOM) since 1999 — he is also on the CRML board.
-Mykhailo Zhernov (managing partner Millstone and Co, Ukraine, formerly ALTERA FINANCE founder) has been an EUR director since December 2021, holds 3.6% of EUR, and also serves on the CRML board.
-Tony Sage holds 1.9% of EUR directly (beyond his chairman role).
-Notably, when iron ore tenements near Rio Tinto's Cape Lambert port expired in March 2019, European Lithium applied for and won approximately 90% of the available exploration landholdings in a September 2019 ballot.
-This means the geographic area associated with Cape Lambert Resources' original iron ore operations is now being explored by Sage's newer vehicle EUR — a form of asset recycling through corporate succession.
-EUR's investor rights agreement allows it to nominate 4 of 5 CRML directors while holding more than 50% — giving Sage effective board control of CRML through EUR.
+European Lithium and CRML share several board members.
+Malcolm Day has been an EUR director since July 2012 and has served as MD of Moab Minerals (ASX:MOM) since 1999; he also sits on the CRML board.
+Mykhailo Zhernov (managing partner of Millstone and Co, Ukraine, formerly ALTERA FINANCE founder) has been an EUR director since December 2021, holds 3.6% of EUR, and also serves on the CRML board.
+Tony Sage holds 1.9% of EUR directly, beyond his chairman role.
+When iron ore tenements near Rio Tinto's Cape Lambert port expired in March 2019, European Lithium applied for and won approximately 90% of the available exploration landholdings in a September 2019 ballot.
+This means the geographic area associated with Cape Lambert Resources' original iron ore operations is now held for exploration by Sage's newer vehicle EUR, an instance of the same ground passing between his successive companies.
+EUR's investor rights agreement allows it to nominate four of five CRML directors while holding more than 50%, giving Sage board control of CRML through EUR.

 Australian Federal Police Operation Lemans (launched 2012): untested court allegations against Tony Sage include bribing a Sierra Leone official for the Marampa iron ore project, paying secret commissions, insider trading, and tax fraud including disguising $19.8 million as loans via offshore entities.
 No charges filed as of 2023.
 Separate ATO investigation 2012-2014: $96M assessment issued to Cape Lambert Resources, settled for $2.4M.

-CONFIRMED CORRECTION: .36M confiscation (Supreme Court of Victoria, May 30, 2023) was Oz Minerals Ltd / Oxiana (Cambodia), NOT Tony Sage.
-Tony Sage's AFP matter is Operation Lemans (Sierra Leone bribery, launched 2012).
-No charges filed against Sage as of Jan 2023.
-Disclosure obligation argument still applies to active investigation, but without confiscation.
+The $9.36M confiscation (Supreme Court of Victoria, May 30, 2023) involved Oz Minerals Ltd / Oxiana (Cambodia), not Tony Sage.
+Sage's AFP matter is Operation Lemans (Sierra Leone bribery, launched 2012).
+No charges were filed against Sage as of January 2023.
+The disclosure-obligation argument still applies to an active investigation, but without a confiscation order.

-CORRECTED: The AFP media release and NGM Lawyers analysis describe the $9.36M confiscation as involving a company that SELF-REPORTED foreign bribery involving Cambodia mining rights (2006-2009).
-This was Oz Minerals (formerly Oxiana Limited), NOT Cape Lambert/Tony Sage.
-Operation Lemans (the Sage/Cape Lambert investigation) was launched in 2012 over alleged Sierra Leone/Marampa bribery.
-As of March 2026, Operation Lemans has: NO confiscation orders, NO criminal charges, NO prosecution, NO public resolution.
-The investigation appears to have stalled — AFP seized documents from Sage but a privilege dispute kept them in legal limbo for years (per Lawyerly Jul 2018).
+The AFP media release and NGM Lawyers analysis describe the $9.36M confiscation as involving a company that self-reported foreign bribery related to Cambodia mining rights (2006-2009).
+This was Oz Minerals (formerly Oxiana Limited), not Cape Lambert or Tony Sage.
+Operation Lemans, the Sage/Cape Lambert investigation, was launched in 2012 over alleged Sierra Leone/Marampa bribery.
+As of March 2026, Operation Lemans has produced no confiscation orders, no criminal charges, no prosecution, and no public resolution.
+The investigation appears to have stalled; the AFP seized documents from Sage, but a privilege dispute kept them in legal limbo for years (per Lawyerly Jul 2018).
 The CDPP has not publicly stated a decision.

 ASX blocked Sage deals with Frank Timis (drug conviction, AIM rules breaches): ASX used absolute discretion to delist Global Iron and International Petroleum to prevent Timis gaining control; Sage responded by listing both on NSX instead

 The Australian Securities Exchange decided to block transactions by two of Tony Sage's companies — Global Iron Ltd and International Petroleum Ltd — on grounds that controversial businessman Frank Timis would gain too much control.
 International Petroleum planned to acquire Timis-controlled Eastern Petroleum Corporation (Kazakhstan oil fields), while Global Iron was set to acquire African Petroleum Corporation (Liberia oil/gas blocks).
 ASX stated it was 'not satisfied the two Companies would comply with the ASX listing rules including the discharge of their obligations with respect to continuous disclosure on an ongoing basis, or that they would meet the standards required of listed entities and their officers as a result of Mr Timis' influence.'
 Timis had a drug conviction from the 1990s and was executive chairman of Regal Petroleum, which was fined for AIM rules continuous disclosure breaches.
 ASX said the deals could proceed but the companies would be delisted.
-Sage's response: he listed both African Petroleum and International Petroleum on the NSX (National Stock Exchange) instead, circumventing the ASX ban.
-This demonstrates a pattern of regulatory arbitrage — when one exchange blocks a deal, Sage moves to a less restrictive venue.
+In response, Sage listed both African Petroleum and International Petroleum on the NSX (National Stock Exchange) instead, circumventing the ASX ban.
+On this occasion, when one exchange blocked a deal, Sage moved it to a less restrictive venue.

 Perth Glory salary cap scandal: FFA found 'complete breakdown in proper corporate governance' under Sage's chairmanship; 3 years systematic cap breaches, payments hidden through family member accounts, club fined A$269K and excluded from finals

 Football Federation Australia found Perth Glory guilty of breaching the A-League salary cap for three consecutive seasons under Tony Sage's ownership.
 Key details: (1) Club exceeded 2014/15 salary cap of A$2.55M by approximately A$400-500K; (2) Payments deliberately concealed — Irish international Andy Keogh paid A$150K through a family member's bank account while his actual salary was A$300-350K, but club reported A$150K to FFA; (3) Other concealed benefits included accommodation expenses, motor vehicle provisions, and player agent fees; (4) FFA sanctions: excluded from finals series, fined A$269K; (5) FFA CEO David Gallop stated the situation 'points to a complete breakdown in proper corporate governance' and called Sage's alleged lack of knowledge 'obviously unacceptable for a chairman.'
-This mirrors a broader pattern: payments routed through obscured channels to avoid regulatory caps, with the principal claiming lack of knowledge of the financial operations.
+The FFA findings describe payments routed through indirect channels to stay within reported salary-cap figures, with the chairman stating he was unaware of the arrangements.

 Cyclone Metals boardroom battle: Sage removed as chairman Oct 2025 after 24 years as founding director.
 Filed Takeovers Panel application Dec 2025 alleging undisclosed shareholder association — Panel declined to conduct proceedings.
 Was simultaneously selling down Cyclone shareholdings while launching spill motion

 Tony Sage was removed as Cyclone Metals (ASX:CLE, formerly Cape Lambert Resources) chairman on 21 October 2025 pursuant to a resolution passed at a requisitioned general meeting under s249D Corporations Act.
 He had been founding director since December 2000 (24 years).
 Sage responded with: (1) launching spill motion against newly appointed managing director; (2) filing Takeovers Panel application (19 December 2025) alleging undisclosed association among Cyclone shareholders who voted for his removal; (3) simultaneously selling down his own Cyclone shareholdings.
 The Takeovers Panel declined to conduct proceedings (decision TP26/002), finding Sage had 'not demonstrated a sufficient body of material to warrant the Panel making further enquiries on the allegation of an association.'
 The Assay reported this with a spotlight on Critical Metals Corp, noting the 'apparent disconnect between the campaign at Cyclone Metals and Sage's primary role at US-listed Critical Metals Corp.'
-This pattern — aggressive defense of board positions while monetizing holdings — is consistent with Sage's approach to maintaining control of multiple listed vehicles simultaneously.
+The episode pairs a contested defense of a board position with a concurrent sell-down of the same holding.

-PATTERN ANALYSIS: Tony Sage corporate conduct exhibits recurring pattern across 20+ years — (1) share-for-asset swaps between controlled entities, (2) regulatory arbitrage when exchanges block deals, (3) payments through obscured channels, (4) offshore entity structures, (5) simultaneous control of multiple listed vehicles creating cross-holding networks
+Across more than 20 years, Tony Sage's corporate conduct shows several recurring features: share-for-asset swaps between controlled entities, relisting on alternative venues when exchanges block deals, payments routed through indirect channels, offshore entity structures, and simultaneous control of multiple listed vehicles linked by cross-holdings.

-COMPREHENSIVE PATTERN ANALYSIS of Tony Sage's corporate conduct across Cape Lambert, CuFe, European Lithium, CRML, Perth Glory, Cyclone Metals, Global Iron, International Petroleum: PATTERN 1 — SHARE-FOR-ASSET SWAPS: Sage repeatedly acquires assets cheaply and vends them into listed vehicles for share consideration.
-Examples: (a) CopperCo acquired from receivership via debt-to-equity conversion, assets sold for ~A$300M; (b) Cape Lambert magnetite project bought for A$20M, sold to MCC for A$400M; (c) Kasombo project vended into Fe Limited for 25M shares + facilitator shares; (d) CRML copper powder: 40kg acquired for 2M shares at $10/share ($20M).
-The CRML deal is the outlier — it involves a physical commodity with disputed pricing (claimed $1,500-2,500/g vs market sources saying 2-3 orders of magnitude lower) rather than a mining tenement.
-PATTERN 2 — REGULATORY ARBITRAGE: When ASX blocked Sage-Timis deals (Global Iron, International Petroleum) due to concerns about Timis' influence and continuous disclosure compliance, Sage listed both on the less-regulated NSX.
-When Sage needed a US listing for CRML's Greenland rare earth play, he used a BVI incorporation and SPAC merger rather than direct ASX listing.
-PATTERN 3 — OBSCURED PAYMENT CHANNELS: Perth Glory salary cap: player payments routed through family member bank accounts.
-ATO investigation: $19.8M allegedly disguised as loans via offshore entities.
-In both cases, Sage claimed lack of knowledge of the specific arrangements.
-PATTERN 4 — OFFSHORE STRUCTURES: Cape Lambert Corporation (Panama, Mossack Fonseca, 2007, intermediary Consulco International in RAK FTZ UAE) — name matches Sage's company but ICIJ database lists no officers.
-Metal Exploration Mauritius Ltd — Cape Lambert subsidiary.
-CRML — incorporated in BVI.
-Swiss Commodity Re — HK-based entity, Deayton has two BVI entities in ICIJ databases.
-PATTERN 5 — CROSS-HOLDING NETWORK: Sage simultaneously chairs/controls CRML, European Lithium (holds 37.3% of CRML), CuFe, and (until Oct 2025) Cyclone Metals.
-All entities share the same registered address: 32 Harrogate Street, West Leederville WA.
-Okewood Pty Ltd provides consulting services to multiple entities.
-This creates a web where assets and value can flow between entities under Sage's control.
-RELEVANCE TO CRML COPPER POWDER DEAL: The copper powder transaction ($20M in shares at 40% premium for 40kg of 99.96% pure copper powder from Swiss Commodity Re) resembles prior Sage transactions in form (share-for-asset swap) but differs in important ways: (a) the asset is a physical commodity, not a mining tenement; (b) the seller (Swiss Commodity Re / Kenneth Deayton) has no established connection to Sage, unlike prior related-party swaps; (c) the pricing is disputed by market sources; (d) there is no independent valuation disclosed; (e) 200K additional shares went to Malcolm Macintyre (Capella Capital), whose role as 'co-seller' is unexplained.
+An assessment of Tony Sage's corporate conduct across Cape Lambert, CuFe, European Lithium, CRML, Perth Glory, Cyclone Metals, Global Iron, and International Petroleum identifies five recurring features.
+Share-for-asset swaps: Sage has repeatedly acquired assets cheaply and vended them into listed vehicles for share consideration.
+CopperCo was acquired from receivership via debt-to-equity conversion and its assets sold for roughly A$300M; the Cape Lambert magnetite project was bought for A$20M and sold to MCC for A$400M; the Kasombo project was vended into Fe Limited for 25M shares plus facilitator shares; and the CRML copper powder deal saw 40kg acquired for 2M shares at $10/share ($20M).
+The CRML deal is the outlier, involving a physical commodity with disputed pricing (claimed at $1,500-2,500/g against market sources placing it two to three orders of magnitude lower) rather than a mining tenement.
+Relisting on alternative venues: when the ASX blocked the Sage-Timis deals (Global Iron, International Petroleum) over concerns about Timis' influence and continuous-disclosure compliance, Sage listed both on the less-regulated NSX.
+For CRML's Greenland rare earth project, the US listing was achieved through a BVI incorporation and SPAC merger rather than a direct ASX listing.
+Indirect payment channels: in the Perth Glory salary-cap matter, player payments were routed through family-member bank accounts; in the ATO investigation, $19.8M was allegedly disguised as loans via offshore entities.
+In both, Sage stated he was unaware of the specific arrangements.
+Offshore structures: Cape Lambert Corporation (Panama, Mossack Fonseca, 2007, with intermediary Consulco International in the RAK FTZ, UAE) matches the name of Sage's company, but the ICIJ database lists no officers.
+Metal Exploration Mauritius Ltd is a Cape Lambert subsidiary; CRML is incorporated in the BVI; and Swiss Commodity Re is a Hong Kong-based entity whose principal Deayton holds two BVI entities in ICIJ databases.
+Cross-holdings: Sage simultaneously chairs or controls CRML, European Lithium (which holds 37.3% of CRML), CuFe, and, until October 2025, Cyclone Metals.
+The entities share a registered address at 32 Harrogate Street, West Leederville WA, and Okewood Pty Ltd provides consulting services to several of them, creating a structure through which assets and value can move between entities under Sage's control.
+Applied to the CRML copper powder transaction ($20M in shares at a 40% premium for 40kg of 99.96% pure copper powder from Swiss Commodity Re), the deal resembles prior Sage transactions in its share-for-asset form but differs in several respects: the asset is a physical commodity rather than a mining tenement; the seller (Swiss Commodity Re / Kenneth Deayton) has no established prior connection to Sage, unlike earlier related-party swaps; the pricing is disputed by market sources; no independent valuation is disclosed; and 200K additional shares went to Malcolm Macintyre (Capella Capital), whose role as 'co-seller' is unexplained.

-32 Harrogate Street West Leederville WA is 'Sage House' — commercial building where CuFe, ESG Minerals, and CRML share offices.
-Building marketed as boutique coworking/office space, but effectively serves as hub for Sage's corporate network
+32 Harrogate Street, West Leederville WA is 'Sage House,' a commercial building where CuFe, ESG Minerals, and CRML share offices.
+It is marketed as boutique coworking/office space and serves as the shared address for several entities in Sage's corporate network.

 32 Harrogate Street, West Leederville WA 6007 — the registered address for multiple Tony Sage entities — is a contemporary two-storey boutique building referred to as 'SAGE HOUSE' in commercial real estate listings.
 CuFe Ltd has its Principal Administrative and Registered Office at Unit 3, 32 Harrogate Street.
 ESG Minerals is also at Unit 3, 32 Harrogate Street.
 CRML lists 32 Harrogate Street as its business address in SEC filings.
 The building offers shared office and coworking spaces through Office Hub, suggesting Sage's entities occupy part of a commercial building that also leases space to third parties.
-The naming of the building as 'Sage House' confirms Sage's ownership or primary tenancy of the building itself.
-This physical co-location facilitates the shared back-office infrastructure across Sage's listed vehicles — consistent with the Okewood Pty Ltd consulting model where one entity provides management services to multiple listed companies.
+The 'Sage House' name points to Sage's ownership or primary tenancy of the building.
+The co-location places several of his listed vehicles at one address, in keeping with the Okewood Pty Ltd consulting arrangement under which one entity provides management services to multiple listed companies.

 No ASIC enforcement action or investigation found against Tony Sage, European Lithium, or Cape Lambert as of March 2026